Warm And Cold Fronts: What They Are And How They Differ From Each Other

 What Is A Warm Front?

-A warm front is the leading edge of a large body of warm air as it advances into a region of cooler air.
-Warm fronts are also closely associated with high-pressure systems.
+A warm front is the leading edge of a large body of warm air as it advances into a region with cooler air.
+Warm fronts are closely associated with high-pressure systems and build up over a longer time span but produce gentler and more sustained spells of precipitation compared to a cold front.

-One of the biggest misconceptions about warm fronts is the belief that the weather conditions that characterize the phenomenon is always warm and dry.
+One of the biggest misconceptions about warm fronts is the belief that the weather conditions that characterize the phenomenon are always warm and dry.

 Very often, the air following this front is not only warmer but also more humid than the cold air preceding it.
 This creates the ideal conditions for the formation of gentle and persisting spells of precipitation.